Reflections on the anthroposophical approach to art

 The anthroposophical path, whether in painting or meditation or any other practice, is one where one’s individual consciousness always remains awake and fully present.
 There are no induced trances or losing your sense of self to the Other, whether it be the material or non-material world.
 This does not mean you can’t be receptive to things outside of yourself, but it is an active receptivity, not a passive one.
 Because the danger in passive receptivity is losing oneself – losing oneself to conscious awareness of what you are doing.
 The ‘ego-less consciousness’ of af Klint’s early mediumistic works could be described in this way.

-In my many years of teaching watercolour wet-on-wet painting I have many often observed how people can easily ‘fall asleep’ while painting wet-on-wet.
-And then afterwards, when the painting session was over, they would come back into themselves and not remember how the painting worked out as it did.
+In my 30 years of teaching watercolour wet-on-wet painting I have often observed how people can easily ‘fall asleep’ while painting wet-on-wet.
+And then afterwards, when the painting session was over, they would ‘come back’ into themselves and wonder how the painting worked out as it did.
+‘Oh! how did that happen?’ they might say.
 They had not been fully, actively present in the painting, as they were painting.
+The medium of watercolour with this technique tends to induce this kind of dreaminess.

-And whereas this is nothing as radical as opening yourself as a passive vessel to unknown forces, as the Spiritualists attempted, nevertheless you can get something of a glimmer of what this experience may be like if you dream your way through a wet-on-wet painting.
+And whereas this dreaminess is nothing so radical as opening yourself as a passive vessel to unknown forces, as the Spiritualists attempted, nevertheless, you can get something of a glimmer of what this experience may be like if you dream your way through a wet-on-wet painting.
 There is also not, I should point out, any comparison here to the flow experience, the name given by positive psychologist Mihaly Csikszentmihalyi to the state a person enters when so deeply immersed in an experience that everything else superfluous to the experience becomes irrelevant.
 In flow, you still remain present to yourself, though your sense of time slips away.
-Much of my phenomenological research on the creative process compared the flow experience to what my research participants were experiencing.
+(Much of my phenomenological research on the creative process in my doctorate compared the flow experience to what my research participants were experiencing).

 Such a technique, cultivated by contemplatives, is comparable with the state of being a painter can enter when they immerse themselves in their medium, by stepping into the painterly experience and allowing the medium to lead the process.
 And then step back to allow the afterimage of the experience to work upon you.
 This is a crucial point.
 It is not about conceptualising the experience, trying to relate it to known concepts or abstract symbols, but about allowing the experience to live within you, giving it space and time to mature and transform the soul, before immersing yourself again into the medium, eyes wide open and receptive to what the medium or Other has to say.
-You are building on an ever-deepening experience that inwardly transforms you.
+You are building on an ever-deepening experience that inwardly transforms you, but always remaining actively conscious in this process.

-But this requires repeated immersions, repeated experiences, for the medium to reveal its being, its essential nature, its essence.
-This is a phenomenological approach that required a change of attitude of soul towards creativity.
-Rather than being about self-expression – which cannot let go of the needs and desires of the Self – it is about becoming; about growth and self-transformation and being led to new ways of seeing and creating through allowing the nature of the medium to speak its own being.
-New things can emerge, as described in an earlier post.
+But this requires repeated practice.
+Repeated immersions, repeated experiences, each carefully documented, for the medium to reveal its otherness, its innermost being, its essence to us.
+This is a phenomenological approach that requires a change of attitude of soul towards creativity.
+Rather than being concerned with self-expression – which cannot let go of the needs and desires of the everyday self – it is about becoming; about growth and self-transformation and being led to new ways of seeing and creating through allowing the nature of the medium to speak its own being.
+New things, new insights, can then emerge. ( I wrote a little about this in an earlier post.)

-In this way, the artist can become part of the world and experience a deep and living connection to it.
+In this way, the artist can learn to ‘step into’ the world and experience a deep and living connection to it.

 Form is movement come to rest

 Form is movement come to rest.
 This is the essential principle of the anthroposophical understanding of how the world, and human being in the world, is in a constant state of evolving.
-And this evolving moves in natural cycles that are metamorphic, not repetitive, as I wrote about in a much earlier post on drawing.
+And this evolving moves in natural cycles that are metamorphic, not repetitive, (read more about this in a much earlier post on drawing).
 Through each immersion in the medium, into the experience, there is transformation, but a transformation that builds on the previous experiences, and adheres to the laws of the natural world.
-Theodor Schwenk reveals these laws through his repeated observations of the dynamics of natural water flow, of how they reveal their secrets in the natural world.
+Phenomenologist Theodor Schwenk revealed these laws through his repeated observations of the dynamics of natural water flow, how these laws reveal their secrets in the natural world.
 The same laws can be experienced at work in the life of the human soul, in our thinking, which is the source and guide on the creative path.

-So the creative process should be one of becoming and of transformation.
-The artwork reflects this process and therefore is never finished, only paused.
+So the creative process should be one of becoming and of transformation, a kind of always coming-into-being.
+The artwork reflects this process, and therefore is never finished, only paused.
 It should leave the potential for something new to emerge out of it.
-In this way, symbolic art always points to the past, not the present of future.
-Symbolic art suggests the work is about something else, rather than expressing what is, and can only be revealed through making it visible.
+It is future-oriented.
+By contrast, symbolic art always points to the past, not the present or future.
+Symbolic art points to knowledge, to what was, rather than the experiencing of what is, which can only be revealed through making such experiences visible, as anew, again and again. .

 Form arises out of colour

-Form arises out of colour, not the other way round, in anthroposophically-inspired painting, because colours have their own movements that are expressed as part of their essential being.
-These movements are no secret.
-Anyone can experience them by painting a colour, just one colour, again and again, immersing oneself in the colour without trying to manipulate it into a form or shape.
-This requires patience.
-A contemplative but exploratory approach helps.
-Then you can experience that yellow does indeed shine outward: you cannot make shine inwards.
-Close as it is to light, it demands a breathing out towards the periphery, just as blue always draws you inwardly.
+Form arises out of colour, not the other way round, in the anthroposophic approach to painting.
+Colours have their own innate gestures or movements that are part of their essential being .
+These gestures are no secret.
+Anyone can experience them through painting a colour, just one colour, again and again, constantly re-immersing oneself in the colour, without trying to manipulate it into a form or shape.

 And why watercolour?‘

 It’s not just that watercolour has a luminosity that gives it an innately spiritual quality.
 After all, it can be painted without luminosity.
-Yet this is hard to do if you allow watercolour’s essential nature, the qualities that belong to water flow, to speak for themselves.
-But pastels and oils can also have luminosity.
-It’s the translucency of watercolour I love because it breathes ….
-In the breathing, you can experience living and dying and becoming and dying away again.
+Yet this is hard to do if you allow watercolour’s essential nature, the qualities that belong to water itself, to speak for themselves.
+Pastels and oils can also have luminosity but it’s the translucency of watercolour that helps colours breathe ….
+When colours are allowed to breathe, you can experience living and dying and becoming and dying away again.
 The breathing movement of watercolour leads you across the physical threshold towards the unseen and unknown.
 It transforms the material substance of pigment through its fluid nature and lifts it to a higher plane.
 For this reason, Steiner used the watercolour medium on the ceiling of the First Goetheanum where his new artistic impulse was first realised.

 In 1907, Steiner was already moving towards this dynamic and metamorphic approach to the visual arts he would fully develop in the murals on the ceilings of the First Goetheanum.
 As David Adams says, af Klint’s work was channelling a very different approach to the one Steiner was developing.